Topiramate for Alcohol Use Disorder

 Summary

-For PTSD-comorbid AUD, topiramate augments PTSD symptom reduction during active trauma-focused therapy, but does not appear to add alcohol-specific benefit in this population, and benefits do not persist after treatment ends [10].
-This is a clinically important nuance, not a reason to avoid the medication — but it should shape expectations and treatment planning.
+For people with comorbid PTSD, topiramate combined with Prolonged Exposure therapy accelerates PTSD symptom recovery during active treatment — but does not significantly reduce heavy drinking days compared to PE alone, and benefits do not persist after discontinuation [10].
+This is a clinically important nuance, not a reason to avoid topiramate in this population, but a reason to set realistic expectations and plan for additional AUD-focused support.

 Verified References